 Spring has sprung.
 Or rather, we are getting very antsy for Spring to get here, so we’re making flowers to hurry things along.

 Georgia O’Keefe is known for her close up paintings of flowers.
 Close up, we notice that a red flower doesn’t have just red pedals, a combination of tints and hues of the color red can be distinguished.
 We use a paper plate as a base for making our Georgia O’Keefe flower.
 By using the paper plate, we are assured of getting a nice, very large flower.
 You’ll find this project, Georgia O’Keefe Bloom in the 2nd Grade Gallery in the sidebar.

 The watercolor stained coffee filters make a beautiful background for these Lenten themed silhouettes.
 There are three suggestions for making these silhouettes, taking into consideration the age of the students.
 You can add sayings to the frames, or let them plain.
 There are six different silhouettes included in the templates.

-Although this Lenten project can be found in the 6th Grade Gallery in the sidebar, with some changes younger students may be able to do it.
+The instructions for this Lenten project, can be found in the 6th Grade Gallery in the sidebar.
+Younger students would be able to do this project also.